thumulakaru/Unit-4-project/README.md

 **Fig.11** *This is the above mentioned header.
 All the icons in this are linked to a webpage*

-### Base Template(Pattern Recogniton, Abstraction)
+### Base Template(Pattern Recognition, Abstraction)

 As I mentioned above the header and footer needs to be present in many of the web pages.
-But adding this entire piece of code again and again to every single web page makes my code very repitetive and very lengthy.
+But adding this entire piece of code again and again to every single web page makes my code very repetitive and very lengthy.
 Thus, I was inspired by one of my classmate's solution for this which was using a base template.
 This template file will be the only file that includes the header and footer.
-The way I decided to design this file was to start off as a normal html file and the in the `<body>` I added a piece of Jinja code to import the elements from other html files.
+The way I decided to design this file was to start off as a normal html file and then in the `<body>` I added a piece of Jinja code to import the elements from other html files.

 ```.html
 {% block content%}{% endblock %}
 ```

 This creates an empty space that is able to have html code inside.
-Using this I only have to extend the base template to the necessary html file and define the `block` which are the elements that needs to be shown in the webpage.
+Using this I only have to extend the base template to the necessary html file and define the `block` which are the elements that need to be shown in the webpage.

 Here's the code for extending the base template.